libin/kue/README.md

 ###Kue

-Kue is a key value store that uses active-record under the hood.
+Kue is a Rails ready key value store that uses active-record under the hood.

 ###What does Kue mean?
 K(eyVal)ue

+###What about real key value stores?
+Redis is awesome!
+But sometimes you just don't want or need the external dependancy!

 ### Install Kue
 rails generate kue:install